siddharthkarn2212/AI-code-Reviewer/README.md

  📑 Future Improvements
  1. Extend error coverage beyond syntax and size.
+ 2. More types of checks (unused variables, complexity, etc.).

-2. Integrate with GitHub Actions for automated code reviews.
+ 3. Integrate with GitHub Actions for automated code reviews.

+📜 License

+This project is licensed under the MIT License.

+👨‍💻 About

+Author: Siddharth Karn
+Year: 2025
+Contact: siddharthkarn1204@gmail.com